-Feature Description Installation type System Management Installs the EAServer systems management components to support remote management using JDMK, JMX, and SNMP.
-See the EAServer System Administration Guide for more information on this feature.
-Custom ODBC Installs the ODBC drivers.
-See "Configuring ODBC" on page 76 for more information.
+Feature Description Installation type ODBC Installs the ODBC drivers.
+See "Configuring ODBC" on page 74 for more information.
 Typical, Client Runtime Note You must install ODBC, or the server will not run.
-Apache, iPlanet, and Installs Web server plug-ins to integrate EAServer Web applications with Web sites hosted on popular Web servers.
-Netscape plug- ins See Chapter 4, "Installing and Configuring a Web Server Redirector Plug-In," for more information.
+Apache and iPlanet plug- Installs Web server plug-ins to integrate EAServer Web applications with Web sites hosted on popular Web servers. ins See Chapter 4, "Installing and Configuring a Web Server Redirector Plug-In," for more information.
 Debug server Includes the debug version of the application server and files required to manage the server and develop clients and components.
-By default, the debug server supports the Solaris $6.x$ C/C++ compiler.
-Run a custom or full install to install files required for compatibility with the version $4.x$ C/C++ compiler.
-Typical includes debug server with support for the version 6. x compilers.
 Documentation Installs online HTML documentation and tutorial files in the EAServer html/docs subdirectory.
 Typical Message Bridge Sybase Message Bridge for Java generates Java classes that simplify parsing and construction of XML documents used in your EAServer applications.
 Installs the runtime files required by Message Bridge and the GUI that aids in building Message Bridge applications.
-Open Client Installs the Open Client [TM] software.
-See "Configuring Open Client" on page 77 for more information.
-Typical Samples Installs the EAServer samples and the Adaptive Server Anywhere database server and runtime files required by some of the samples, and the tutorials.
-Typical PowerBuilder version 8.0.4 Provides support for running PowerBuilder 8.0.4 components in EAServer.
-PowerBuilder version 9.0.1 Provides support for running PowerBuilder 9.0.1 components in EAServer.
-PowerDynamo to JSP Conversion Utility Installs the PowerDynamo-to-JSP conversion tool, which allows you to convert PowerDynamo Web sites to J2EE Web applications.

-Feature Description Installation type Webs Services support Installs Web Services Toolkit.
-You can choose which components are installed: Typical • WST runtime installs the files required to run Web services in EAServer. • WST client runtime installs only the files that are required to run Web services clients. • Administration console installs the Web-based Web services administration tool. • Eclipse based development tool installs an Eclipse plug-in to create and administer Web services, and optionally installs Eclipse. • Private UDDI server installs the files required to run a private Uniform Description, Discovery, and Integration (UDDI) server.
+Open Client Installs the Open Client TM software.
+See "Configuring Open Client" on page 75 for more information.
+Typical Samples Installs the EAServer samples and the Adaptive Server Anywhere Typical database server and runtime files required by some of the samples, and the tutorials.
+PowerBuilder Provides support for running PowerBuilder 8.0.4 and 9.0.1 components in EAServer.
+PowerJ Installs the PowerJ runtime files libjcc.sl, easclient.jar, and so on.
+Web Services support Installs Web Services Toolkit.
+You can choose which components are installed: Typical WST runtime installs the files required to run Web services in EAServer. • WST client runtime installs only the files that are required to run Web services clients.
+Administration console installs the Web-based Web services administration tool.
+Eclipse-based development tool installs an Eclipse plug-in to create and administer Web services, and optionally installs Eclipse.
+Private UDDI server installs the files required to run a private Uniform Description, Discovery, and Integration (UDDI) server.
 See the Web Services Toolkit User's Guide for more information.